 Some of the highlights on the menu here are the chorizo and manchego croquettes, the grilled gnocchi with charred squid and the Annascaul belly of pork.

 This place definitely isn’t cheap (Pinchos range between €6 and €10 with Tapas starting at €14 per plate) but few places to eat in Dingle pack a punch like it.

 Related read: Check out our guide to the best Dingle accommodation (it’s packed with great hotels and guesthouses).

 On the meat menu, expect to find everything from the signature Kerry lamb to homemade burgers and succulent steaks.
-I almost forgot to mention their homemade Guinness bread which is extremely tasty.
+If you want to sample some of the best seafood in Dingle, head for the Boatyard.

 As you’ve probably gathered by now, there is no shortage of seafood restaurants in Dingle and Doyle’s Seafood restaurant is one of the best places to enjoy the freshest of seafood in the town.

 Located on John Street, this restaurant boasts a stylish and elegant décor, making it an ideal place to visit for a special occasion or a memorable date with that special someone.

 When it comes to the food, the options are plentiful.
 Chef and proprietor Sean Roche has worked in some of the finest restaurants in Europe, so he definitely knows a thing or two about adjusting flavours and cooking up delicious meals.

 From prawns and squid to lobster and crab, you’ll have an unforgettable gastronomic experience whatever you opt for.

 7. Out of The Blue